 Managing difficult behaviors can be the greatest frustration for the caregiver.
-The behavior of the patient with dementia is a message - our job is to interpret the message.
-Staff works from logic and the patient with dementia works from emotion.
+The behavior of the demented patient is a message - our job is to interpret the message.
+Staff work from logic and the demented patient works from emotion.
 So, if the caregiver becomes frustrated, the patient will become frustrated.

 It is important to first rule out any physical cause for a behavior change.
-In Alzheimer's disease and other dementias, the patient's ability to communicate, perceive and comprehend his or her environment is impaired.
+In Alzheimer's Disease and other dementias, the patient's ability to communicate, perceive and comprehend his or her environment is impaired.
 They may be unable to let you know that they are experiencing a problem.
-Ask yourself these questions:

-- Is the patient ill?

-- Is there a possibility that the patient has a urinary tract infection or some other medical condition that is impacting their behavior?

-- Is the patient in pain?

-Remember to treat the underlying problem and comfort the patient through the process.
+Is the patient ill?
+Is there a possibility that the patient has a urinary tract infection or some other medical condition that is impacting on their behavior?
+Is the patient in pain?
+Treat the underlying problem and comfort the patient through the process.

-If no physical cause for the behavior change can be determined, further assessment is needed.
-Collect as much information about the behavior as you can such as: when, where, how often does this behavior occur.
-An important consideration regarding behavioral issues is the timing of the behavior.
+If no physical cause can be determined, further assessment is needed.
+Collect as much information about the behavior as you can: when, where, how often does this behavior occur.
+An important factor regarding behavioral issues is the timing of the behavior.
 Has it occurred precipitously?
-Or, has this been the patient's usual pattern of behavior?
+Or has this behavior been the patient's usual pattern?
 Have there been any recent changes, such as changes in caregivers, new medications or treatments, change in visits by family and friends?
 Obtaining information on the pattern of the behavior may help caregivers determine the best course of behavioral interventions.

-Remembering the 6 R's of Behavior Management (The Ribbon Online, n.d.) may help you to manage a problematic situation:
+Remembering the 6 R's of Behavior Management (Ribbon online, 2005) may help you to manage a problematic situation:

 - Restrict.
 First, try to get the person to stop whatever he is doing, especially when there is a danger of hurting self or others.
 Speak calmly and address the patient using simple commands. - Reassess.
 Ask yourself what the cause of the behavior might be.
 What happened just before the behavior began?
 Is there a physical problem?
 Can the source be removed or lessened?
 Could it be approached in a different way? - Reconsider.
 Try to consider the person's point of view.
 How must the things that are going on seem to the patient?
 What is she or he thinking? - Rechannel.
 Look for a way to continue the behavior in a safe way or look for other means of using some of the energy.
 Redirect the person to another activity.
 Remember, the behavior is important to the patient in a way we cannot understand. - Reassure.
 Take time to reassure the person that everything is okay and that you still care about him.
 Let him know that you are still going to care for him. - Review.
 Afterward, think over what happened and how it was managed.
 What will you do if faced with this problem again?
 Often dealing with behavior problems is difficult because the caregiver takes the behavior personally.
-It is important to accept the behavior for what it is: a symptom of the disease.
+It is important to accept the behavior for what it is, a symptom of the disease.
 It is also important to acknowledge that many times behavior problems become so difficult that they require medical intervention.
 There are a variety of medications that have been effective in controlling or limiting behavior problems.
-The Alzheimer's Association (http://www.alz.org/findus.asp) has a list of healthcare providers and services that specialize in the management of behavioral problems.
-You can search by zip code to find support in your area.
+The local Alzheimer's Association has a list of healthcare providers that specialize in the management of behavioral problems.